 A: Please refer to the separate GOTA Scoring FAQ in this packet.
 In order to claim the GOTA bonus, the club/group must provide a list of operators and the number of QSOs each operator makes at the GOTA station.
 Clubs should use their best judgment in determining the operators of the GOTA station.

 GOTA Scoring FAQ

-In addition to the regular QSO points earned, the individual operator of a GOTA station can earn points as follows:
+Individual operators of a GOTA station can earn points as follows: